 As an Asian Christian exposed to intentional discipleship in the Philippines, the American “Christian culture” shocked me

-Fresh off the boat, I looked for a local Christian fellowship to acclimate.
+Fresh off the boat, I looked for a local Christian fellowship in the Wheaton area to acclimate.
 I was warned—American churches are different compared to the Philippines.

 When you needed help

-There were other churches I went to, but we eventually settled in a “village park” church.
-About a year after, I called for urgent help.
+Eventually, my family settled in a “village church.”
+A year after, I called for urgent help.
 My daughter desperately needed a female mentor.
-The promised support never happened.
-I ended up calling 911.
+Unfortunately, no one responded.
+I ended up connecting with a social worker.

 Maybe a ‘reformed church’ is different?

-I called a “century-old church,” and they got back with “pre-qualifying questions.”
+Perhaps, I should go to a “reformed church” that’s apolitical.
+I called a “century-old church” in Wheaton, and they got back with “pre-qualifying questions.”

 They told me I was free to join their small group—if necessary.
 Otherwise, it’s important to stick with “your local church.”
 Talk about “your welcome“—but not really.